africandh-ku/africandh-ku.github.io/_posts/2020-10-08-digital-storytelling-symposium-2020.md

 <img src="{{ site.baseurl }}/assets/Bayo-adh-photo.jpg" alt="Bayo photo" width="250">

-*Bayo Puddicombe* is a software Engineer and one of the founders of ChopUp™ and true veteran of the gaming industry in Nigeria.
+*Bayo Puddicombe* is a software Engineer and one of the founders of [ChopUp™](https://www.chopup.me/) and true veteran of the gaming industry in Nigeria.
 With a degree in Electrical/Electronics from University of Lagos, he taught himself how to code and built the first version of the Danfo game back in 2007.
 Prior to founding ChopUp™ he worked as an IT Analyst at KPMG Nigeria.
 He loves working with technology and building things.
 He believes that recent technology advancements present an opportunity to bridge the digital gap that separates Africa from the rest of the world and would love to play his part in making that happen.
 Today with his beautiful wife; Bolatito, they parent 3 lovely kids; Tise, Tobi and Toni.

 **Kọ́lá Túbọ̀sún**
 <img src="{{ site.baseurl }}/assets/kola-copy.jpeg" alt="Kola photo" width="250">

 *Kọ́lá Túbọ̀sún* is a Nigerian writer and Chevening Research Fellow (2019) at the British Library in London, working on the African language print collections from the 19th Century.
 He was a Fulbright Scholars in 2009 at Southern Illinois University Edwardsville where he completed a Master's degree in Linguistics/TESL in 2012.
 His language work and interests focus on Nigerian and African languages documentation and digitization, through lexicography and activism.
-Since 2005, he has led, championed, or been involved in a number of projects and activities to help improve the revitalization of African languages on the internet, and is the founder of the "Yorùbá Names Project" at YorubaName.com which documents all names in Yoruba in an accessible multimedia format.
+Since 2005, he has led, championed, or been involved in a number of projects and activities to help improve the revitalization of African languages on the internet, and is the founder of the [Yorùbá Names Project](http://www.yorubaname.com/) which documents all names in Yoruba in an accessible multimedia format.
 The project also released a free Yorùbá Keyboard software for Mac and Windows to allow its users type in Yorùbá language and Igbo on the internet.Tubosun has also worked at Google Nigeria, helping to get Nigerian language diacritics into GBoard.

 **Dr Shola Adenekan**

 <img src="{{ site.baseurl }}/assets/Shola-Adenekan.jpg" alt="Shola photo" width="250">

 *Dr. Shola Adenekan* is an Assistant Professor of Literary and Cultural Analysis, at the University of Amsterdam.
 He holds a PhD in African literature from the University of Birmingham, UK.
 He has worked as a scholar at universities in Germany and the UK.
 He worked previously as a journalist at news organisations such as BBC News Online, The Independent Newspaper (UK), The Christian Science Monitor (USA), The Guardian (UK), and The Times Educational Supplement (UK).
 His main area of scholarly research is at the intersections of digital literary studies and print culture.
-Adenekan is the author of the forthcoming book African Literature in the Digital Age: Class and Sexuality in New Writings from Nigeria and Kenya (James Currey) and is a recipient of the prestigious European Research Council research grant for his ongoing study on Yoruba Print Culture.
+Adenekan is the author of the forthcoming book [African Literature in the Digital Age](https://boydellandbrewer.com/african-literature-in-the-digital-age.html?fbclid=IwAR16BoQ8zfbWjCQbjUD7kTGowalNcmk8VQ7OflmV2EhCEH1W_YDu0LKM7MY) (James Currey) and is a recipient of the prestigious European Research Council research grant for his ongoing study on Yoruba Print Culture.